America's Charities | April 18, 2023

 National Cancer Research Month

 Research is crucial for identifying effective treatments and potential cures for cancer.
 During the month of May, join us as we raise awareness about the important and incredible impact research has on treating and curing people with cancer.

-This year’s National Cancer Research Month theme is “Bringing Cancer Research to Life” and we're celebrating the work our nonprofit members are doing to do just that.
-Cancer research saves lives and one of the most cost-efficient ways you can help these nonprofits is to donate to them through your employer's workplace giving program Don't have a program?
+This year’s National Cancer Research Month theme is “Close the Care Gap” and we’re celebrating the work our nonprofit members are doing to do just that.
+Cancer research saves lives and one of the most cost-efficient ways you can help these nonprofits is to donate to them through your employer’s workplace giving program Don’t have a program?
 Click here to have your employer contact our team, and click here to learn more about what employee workplace giving is and how it works.

 Click below to learn how each of these nonprofits are contributing to cancer research and for ways you can support their work.